 McLendon-Chisholm home prices are not only among the most expensive in Texas, but McLendon-Chisholm real estate also consistently ranks among the most expensive in America.

-Telecommuters are a relatively large percentage of the workforce: 19.41% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in McLendon-Chisholm telecommute to their jobs.
+Overall, about 19.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in McLendon-Chisholm, however, is that residents on average have to contend with a long commute, spending on average 39.54 minutes every day commuting to work.